2023-IBM-Accelerate-SW-Track/to_do_list_week8/README.md

 As of now, you have completed Project Week 6 and should now have an understanding of the development of fully functional to-do-list Application.
 For Project Week 7, you will go thru the process of understanding containerising the microservice and process of deploying the to-do-list frontend microservice component on a IBM cloud cluster.

 ## Prerequisites
-+ Created a IBM cloud ID using the instructions and IBM Cloud Feature Code shred via email.
++ Create IBM cloud ID using the instructions and IBM Cloud Feature Code shared via email.
-+ **Optional:**:
++ **Optional:**: Below is required only if you would like to deploy the application from your local terminal.
   - Install kubectl on your machine using instructions [**here**](https://kubectl.docs.kubernetes.io/installation/kubectl/)
   - If you would like to run the install instructions from your local machine terminal window, you would need to install `IBM cloud CLI` using Steps 1 to step 3 instructions [**here**](https://cloud.ibm.com/docs/containers?topic=containers-cs_cli_install)